snk11/push_swap/README.md

 # INTRODUCTION
 ```
-It's a console application which can sort a list with a minimum of operations.
+This is a console application which can sort a list with a minimum of operations.
 The sort is realised by switching elements with only two list (list a an list b), in the beginning the list not sorted is stored in list a, the list b is empty.
 At the end , after the computation, we will have the sorted list in the lis a, the list b must be empty.